tobbik/lua-t/docs/Coding.rst

 Code organization
 =================

-As mentioned in the README.rst, lua-t is organized by a rigid naming and structure convention which allowed me to keep control over the code base when it was under heavy development load.
+As mentioned in the Origin.rst, lua-t is organized by a rigid naming and structure convention which allowed me to keep control over the code base when it was under heavy development load.
 Understanding and following these conventions allows to read the code base faster and be more productive in